shawlab-moffitt/DRPPM-EASY-ExprAnalysisShinY/README.md

 * Open the ‘App.R’ script and write in user input files and options as directed at the top of the script
   * ‘App.R’ script begins with example files loaded in from the ExampleData folder
 * Press ‘Run App’ button in R Studio to run in application or browser window and enjoy!
+  * The app script will install any missing packages that the user may not have locally

 # Requirements